parkerdavis1/agave-astro/src/content/blog/2024-06-comments-2.md

 ## Email Notifications (Val.town)

-[Val.town](https://www.val.town/about) is a social code platform with stellar vibes.
-The team behind it seem like stand up folks and it has a small active community.
+[Val.town](https://www.val.town/about) is a social code platform with good vibes.
 It is so easy to create quick backend projects with features that would otherwise be a pain to setup like email, databases, CRON jobs, HTTP handlers, etc.

 When I want to trigger an email to myself, say, when someone leaves a comment, I just hit one of my Val's endpoints with a POST request.